Indian Institute of Management Ahmedabad

-The Indian Institute of Management, Ahmedabad (IIM Ahmedabad or IIM-A), is a business school, located in Ahmedabad, Gujarat, India.
-It is one of the Indian Institutes of Management and was accorded the status of an Institute of National Importance by the Ministry of Human Resources, Government of India in 2017.
-It was widely regarded as the leading business school in India for most of the first half-century of its existence till the early 21st century.
+The Indian Institute of Management Ahmedabad (IIM Ahmedabad or IIMA) is a public business school in Ahmedabad, Gujarat, India.
+Established on 11 December 1961, it is the second-oldest of the Indian Institutes of Management and was declared an Institute of National Importance under the Indian Institutes of Management Act, 2017.

+The institute was founded by Vikram Sarabhai and Kasturbhai Lalbhai with support from the Government of India, the Government of Gujarat and the Ford Foundation, and was set up in collaboration with Harvard Business School.
+It offers a two-year Master of Business Administration, an MBA in food and agri-business management, and executive and doctoral programmes.
+Admission to the flagship MBA is through the Common Admission Test.

-Established in 1961, the institute offers master's degree programs in management and agri-business management, a fellowship program and a number of executive training programs.
+Established in 1961, the institute offers master's degree programs in management and agri-business management, a doctoral programme in management, a full-time one-year postgraduate programme for working professionals, a hybrid two-year MBA degree programme for working professionals and entrepreneurs, a two-year blended MBA in Business Analytics and Artificial Intelligence, a six-month residential programme for the armed forces, a faculty development programme, and a number of executive training programs.
 The institute was founded by Vikram Sarabhai and Kasturbhai Lalbhai, with Ravi J. Matthai. serving as its first director.
 Other notable contributors included Kamla Chowdhary.
+In September 2025 the institute opened its first campus outside India, in Dubai.

+Vikram Sarabhai, the Honorary Director of IIMA.

 History

-Vikram Sarabhai, the Honorary Director of IIMA.

 IIM Ahmedabad was established on 11 December 1961 with the active support of the Government of India, the Government of Gujarat, Harvard Business School, and prominent members of Indian industry.
 The physicist Vikram Sarabhai and businessman Kasturbhai Lalbhai, both natives of Ahmedabad, played pivotal roles in setting up the institute.
 Ravi J. Matthai and several other Ahmedabad-based businessmen also played a major role in its creation.
 Kamla Chowdhary was the first faculty of the institute, and the coordinator of programmes between 1962 and 1965.

 The institute offers master's degree programs in management and agri-business management, a fellowship program and a number of executive training programs.
 The institute's founding director was Ravi J. Matthai.
 Other notable founding figures were the Indian physicist Vikram Sarabhai, Indian businessman Kasturbhai Lalbhai and Indian educator Kamla Chowdhary.

-In 2015, the JSW School of Public Policy was set up with financial contribution from JSW Steel Ltd worth Rs.
+In 2015, the JSW School of Public Policy was established with a financial contribution from JSW Steel Ltd worth Rs.
 50 crore, the school is engaged in research on policy formulation and design, policy choice, and policy impact.

-In 2024 it was ranked first among the business schools in India by the National Institutional Ranking Framework.
+In 2024, it was ranked first among business schools in India by the National Institutional Ranking Framework.